liferay/liferay-docs/discover/deployment/articles-dxp/02-configuring-liferay/02-securing-liferay/01-saml/01-setting-up-saml.markdown

 $$$

-Suppose that you have two Liferay instances running on ports 8080 and 9080 of your host.
-Suppose further that you configured the Liferay running on port 8080 as a SAML Identity Provider and the Liferay running on port 9080 as a SAML Service Provider, following the instructions above.
+Suppose that you have two @product@ installations running on ports 8080 and 9080 of your host.
+Suppose further that you configured the @product@ running on port 8080 as a SAML Identity Provider and the @product@ running on port 9080 as a SAML Service Provider, following the instructions above.
 If your Identity Provider and Service Provider have been correctly configured, navigating to [http://localhost:8080/c/portal/saml/sso?entityId=liferaysamlsp](http://localhost:8080/c/portal/saml/sso?entityId=liferaysamlsp) initiates the SAML Identity Provider based login process.
 To initiate the SAML Service Provider based login process, just navigate to the Liferay running on